levit123/Rock-Paper-Scissors-Angular/README.md

 # Rockpaperscissors

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.0.
 Classic Rock-Paper-Scissors game made using Angular.
 Player chooses an option and computer will choose their own option, and keeps track of score.
 Uses CSS and custom images for the choice icons.
-Requires NPM, Node.js, and Angular to execute.
+Requires NPM and Node.js to execute.
 Includes a local version of Angular within the project directory.

-## Running The Project With NPM, Node.js, and Angular Already Installed
+## Running The Project With NPM And Angular Already Installed

 Open a command prompt, navigate to inside the `rockpaperscissors` folder, and execute `ng serve` to run the project on a local dev server.
 Open a web browser and go to the URL `http://localhost:4200/` to test the project.
 The app will automatically reload if you change any of the source files.